RaduStefanLungu/M77Barbershop/client/README.md

         - list of appointments (date,hour,user data)                                        OK
         - appointment cancelling (delete appointment from the selected day)                 OK
             - if document.all_appointments is empty then remove it                          OK

-        - bloquer des jours (fill the day with empty appointments)
+        - bloquer des jours (update 'locked' to true and don't let users take that day)
+            - show in list the locked days with 'special' effect

         - envoyer rappel rdv aux clients par email (connection EmailJS)